Associate Professor of Art History

 Gender and art, 1300-1700

-250 articles, essays, conference papers and bibliographies, and 9 syllabi can be downloaded from Professor Baldwin’s personal website: socialhistoryofart.com
+250 articles, essays, conference papers and bibliographies, 9 syllabi, and 55,000 images of Western art arranged in 2,000 slide shows by subject matter can be downloaded from Professor Baldwin’s personal website: socialhistoryofart.com

 Robert Baldwin works on the social history of Late Medieval, Renaissance and Baroque art (1300-1700), exploring the intersection of class and gender with political, social, moral and aesthetic values.
 He is the author of a CD-ROM textbook project, A Social History of Western Art, 1300-2000 (2,500 pp.), most of which is posted on his personal website socialhistoryofart.com.
 His Ph.D. thesis, "The Humble Style in Northern Renaissance and Baroque Religious Art" (Harvard, 1983) is also available on his website and on CD-ROM (with photos).